Engineers are different

 L for learning responsibility from the participant

 Since engineers and technicians often work independently and are used to developing processes, the self-governed small group with clear work specifications provides the ideal learning environment.
 Individual work and tests also help the participants to actively participate in the seminar and to learn autonomously.
-For all forms of learning: clearly, agree on the rules and times.
-The trainer does not interfere during the problem solving, he becomes active again in the assessment and reflection.
+For all forms of learning it is important to clearly agree on the set rules and times.
+The trainer does not interfere during the problem-solving process and only becomes active again during the assessment and reflection.